edkedk99/hledger-lots/docs/README.md

 ## Workflow

-1. Add purchase using the command [buy](usage/#buy) or edit the journal as usual using "@" notation. **Don't bother creating subaccounts or tags with unique lot name**.
+1. Add purchase using the command [buy](usage/#hledger-lots-buy) or edit the journal as usual using "@" notation. **Don't bother creating subaccounts or tags with unique lot name**.
 See the some examples [here](examples/data.journal)
+2. Download market price history as [price directive](https://hledger.org/1.29/hledger.html#p-directive) using the command [prices](usage/#hledger-lots-prices)
+3. View financial indicators for a specific commodity using [view](usage/#hledger-lots-view) or a summary of all commodities using [list](usage/$list).
+Optionally update market prices from [Yahoo Finance](https://finance.yahoo.com/) using the flag *--apend-prices-to [file path]*
-2. When you sell, use the command [sell](usage/#sell) instead of adding the transactions manually.
+4. When you sell, use the command [sell](usage/#hledger-lots-sell) instead of adding the transactions manually.
 Hledger-lots will generate the correct transaction and append to the selected journal if you confirm the transaction is correct. *See transaction tags with interesting indicators about the current trade*
-3. View financial indicators for a specific commodity using [view](usage/#view) or a summary of all commodities using [list](usage/$list).
-Optionally update market prices from [Yahoo Finance](https://finance.yahoo.com/) using the flag *--apend-prices-to [file path]*

 > By default the sale is created using *FIFO* method.
 Use the option flag "--avg-cost" to change it to *Average Cost*